Skip to content

 dram-rapl-ref-event string - "RAPL_ENERGY_DRAM" RAPL event used as reference for the DRAM power models

-cpu-tdp int - 125 CPU TDP (in Watts)
+cpu-tdp int - 125 CPU TDP (in Watt)

 cpu-base-clock int - 100 CPU base clock (in MHz)

-cpu-frequency-base int - 2300 CPU base frequency (in MHz)
+cpu-base-freq int - 2100 CPU base frequency (in MHz)

 cpu-error-threshold float - 2.0 Error threshold for the CPU power models (in Watts)